oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd07.md

 - `CSAR-Version`: This is the version number of the CSAR specification.
-It defines the structure of the CSAR and the format of the "TOSCA.meta" file.
+It defines the structure of the CSAR and the format of the `TOSCA.meta` file.
 The value MUST be "2.0" for this version of the CSAR specification.

 - `Created-By`: The person or organization that created the CSAR.